-- Market interest - Potential timeframe for development - 2.8 It should be noted that, in the Initial Draft Bassetlaw Plan (2016) the Council put forward the concept of developing an entirely new garden village capable of accommodating in excess of 1000 new dwellings, the delivery of which would be anticipated to go beyond the lifetime of this plan.
+- 2.9 It should be noted that, in the Initial Draft Bassetlaw Plan (2016) the Council put forward the concept of developing a new garden village capable of accommodating in excess of 1000 new dwellings, the delivery of which would be anticipated to go beyond the lifetime of this plan.
 Several sites have been submitted to the Council for consideration as a new settlement.
-These are included in the LAA. - 2.9 The Council will continue to accept new sites on an ongoing basis.
+These are included in the LAA. - 2.10 The Council will continue to accept new sites on an ongoing basis.
 New submissions will be assessed and included in each iteration of the LAA.
-New sites should be submitted using the form which is available on request from the Planning Policy Team. - 2.10 PPG makes clear that plan makers should not simply rely on sites that they have been informed about but actively identify sites and broad locations for development that may have a part to play in meeting the needs of an area through a process of desktop review.
+New sites should be submitted using the form which is available on request from the Planning Policy Team. - 2.11 PPG makes clear that plan makers should not simply rely on sites that they have been informed about but actively identify sites and broad locations for development that may have a part to play in meeting the needs of an area through a process of desktop review.
 As such, where appropriate, sites where planning permission has expired or been refused, and broad locations for development have also been included in the assessment.